-Diarrhea can decrease the amount of nutrients your cat needs as well as cause dehydration due to loss of fluids in the feces.
+Diarrhea can decrease the number of nutrients your cat needs as well as cause dehydration due to loss of fluids in the feces.
 It is important to seek veterinary attention for a cat who has had diarrhea lasting longer than 2-3 days or is accompanied by other symptoms.

 - Food allergy: The third most common type of allergy in cats (behind flea allergy and inhalant allergy).
 The most common causes of food allergies are fish, beef, chicken, eggs, and wheat.

 - Food intolerance: Occurs when the body has a reaction to eating a particular food or drink such as milk.

-Cats most vulnerable to chronic infection are senior cats, kittens under six months, cats with a compromised immune system, stressed cats and cats in overcrowded environment.
+Cats most vulnerable to chronic infection are senior cats, kittens under six months, cats with a compromised immune system, stressed cats and cats in an overcrowded environment.

 - Bacterial infection: Salmonellosis, campylobacter, E. Coli, tuberculosis, tularaemia.